 The OEB has also historically relied on benchmarking to assist it in setting payment amounts in each of OPG's cost of service applications.
 OPG's Memorandum of Agreement (MOA) with its shareholder includes a requirement that it benchmark, and present its benchmarking results to the OEB as part of its payment amounts applications.
 The MOA dated August 17, 2005, stated: "OPG will seek continuous improvement ... improve the operation of its existing fleet."
 The MOA was amended July 17, 2015, however, and the current version states simply: "OPG shall undertake periodic benchmarking appropriate for its operations and type of assets, including as part of its submissions to the OEB."
-It is not clear exactly what changes, if any, the amendments to the MOA are meant to signify to OPG.
-However, OPG has confirmed that it continues to seek continuous improvement in its nuclear operations.
+It is not clear exactly what changes, if any, the amendments to seek continuous improvement in its nuclear operations.
 It also remains committed to rigorous benchmarking.
-281